 The purpose of the CNN Practice Test is to allow candidates for the CNN examination to practice with a test similar in content and format to the actual CNN examination.
 However, no questions on the CNN Practice Test will be on the actual CNN examination.
 Taking the CNN Practice Test is not required and does not guarantee a similar result on the CNN examination.

 You will have access to the test for 90 days.
-Several scrambled versions are offered for retesting.
+Several scrambled versions of the same 50 questions are offered for retesting.
 Your credit card payment will be processed on-line and you will be granted immediate access to the CNN Practice Test.

 To purchase the CNN Practice Exam, please read the Terms of Agreement and click the appropriate button below.